 - The most common appearance is a flat, bright red patch anywhere in the conjunctiva with sharply defined edges and relatively normal conjunctiva surrounding it.

 - The haemorrhage may spread and become green or yellow, like a bruise.
-Usually this disappears within two weeks.
+Usually it disappears within two weeks.

 - Examination of the eye, including pupil responses and visual acuity, is otherwise normal.